 There are also gremlins, which are not that dangerous but which spawn explosively when they (or their furballs) touch water (naturally, there is a cave of them filled with water traps).
 Battle bunnies, which, while appearing only on one level of one dungeon, spawn faster than anything else in the game and are immune to scrolls of vermin control, which ordinarily neuter any spawners on the level.
 Thank the various gods for the rabbit knife.

-Two words: Gremlin Bomb.
-Have a furball on your person when you go swimming.
+don't have a fluff ball on your person when you go swimming.

 Extremely Dusty Home: The Dusty Dungeon Level (DDL) and the level below it, Very Dusty Dungeon Level (VDDL).
 They are pretty much Informed Attribute however, as the description doesn't affect gameplay.